Restaurateur Leeann Chin, who founded the eponymous 40-plus restaurant chain of Chinese restaurants, died this week at the age of 77. [via Bring.mn]

 The Heavy Table’s Katie Cannon along with Jucy Lucy Restaurants’ Ed Kohler make their own Jucy Lucys, a Minnesota-original burger filled with a pocket of melted cheese.
 Production by Adam Voreis.
-Video available in HD on MN Stories, Vimeo and YouTube.
+Video available in HD on MN Stories, on Vimeo and YouTube.

 Jucy Lucy